-Craig Tinder is a premier aviation artist who combines rare, historical artifacts with his illustrations.
-Craig’s love affair with airplanes began while hanging on the fences at the Reno Air Races in the 1970s and 80s.
+Craig Tinder is an aviation and military artist who embeds relic treasures from the past with his artwork.
+Craig’s passion for military history began while hanging on the fences at the Reno Air Races in the 1980s.
 Having an opportunity each year to meet great aviators such as Pappy Boyington, Mike Kawato, and R.A.
-“Bob” Hoover greatly influenced his interest in the history of military aircraft and the men who flew them.
+“Bob” Hoover sparked a lifelong interest in aviation and military history.

 With a global career in user-interface design engineering, digital illustration, and product management, he began illustrating aircraft as a side hustle.
 His early aircraft illustrations were noticed and he created artwork for heroes such as World War II Medal of Honor Recipient James E. Swett, Clarence ‘Bud’ Anderson, Archie Donahue, Dean Caswell, Chuck Yeager, Robert Wright, and many others.
 While residing in Houston, TX he became a part of the warbird restoration community and served with the Commemorative Air Force as a certified Loadmaster and maintenance operator on one of only four B-17 Flying Fortresses still flying.

 Craig specializes in combining his highly detailed illustrations with a historical fragment of an aircraft, ship, or vehicle to create artwork that is educational and highly collectible.
 With a focus mainly on WWI to modern-day, he has amassed a significant collection of historical relics ranging from America's oldest flying fighter aircraft (Nieuport 28) to modern-day fighter jets.
 He works closely with museums, restoration shops, and private collectors around the world to locate and certify the provenance of the various artifacts he includes in his work.
 Without artists like Craig, many of these old bits of metal and wood would be lost collecting dust or eventually get disposed of without being repurposed for a beneficial purpose.